What is a Prepayment Penalty?

 The following are some of the few things that borrowers can do to avoid prepayment penalties on loans:

-- The borrowers can also try to find a co-signer or offer to pay a higher down payment in exchange for a better loan term, including eliminating the prepayment fee.
+- The borrowers can also try to find a co-signer or offer a higher down payment in exchange for a better loan term, including eliminating the prepayment fee.

 - Lastly, the borrowers can wait for the prepayment penalties to phase out and then pay them off or refinance them.
 Otherwise, they can consider making the allowable extra payments and ensure that the early payoff fee is not triggered.